jaynielsingh/docs/examples/tutorials/tanstack.md

 **Tanstack Router** and renders the child route's content, allowing for nested routing while maintaining a consistent layout structure.

-Next, we'll have to wire up this layout with `./src/main.tsx`, which an important file that sets up the Tanstack Query client for managing server state and the Tanstack Router for handling navigation:
+Next, we'll have to wire up this layout with `./src/main.tsx`, which is an important file that sets up the Tanstack Query client for managing server state and the Tanstack Router for handling navigation: